iniactors/iniactors.github.io/README.en.md

 ## Deployment
 When you push to the `main` branch, GitHub Actions will automatically minify the files and push them to `gh-pages` branch.
 Then, they’ll be deployed with GitHub Pages.

+## Development Memo
+- Use basic web technology learned in INIAD classes.
+- Create a webp version of the image using [this site](https://lab.syncer.jp/Tool/Webp-Converter/) and reduce the size.

 ## License
 Apache License 2.0（except for images and videos）